statisticalbiotechnology/quandenser-pipeline/log/logbook.md

 ### 16:25
 The uppmax run is not finished yet.
 The reason is that uppmax uses Xeon E5-2630 V4 processors running at 2.2 GHz (turbo 3.1 GHz) while I got a i7-4790K running at 4.0 GHz, which takes 2 hours to run the full example data set.
 I only put the slurm batch job at 3 hours and with only 8 cores, so I might need to reconsider the time it takes on uppmax when I set the computation time.

+### 17:00
+Very strange, the results from uppmax showed the same output as last time, where less proteins and peptides were matched compared to the local variant even though they ran the exact same pipeline and mzML files.
+According to the outputs, both processes used all the files they were assigned.
+I'm starting to believe that it might be something with quandenser that give these results.